IVRPowers/blog/content/post/technologies/microsoft-tts-connector.md

 ##	About Microsoft...

 [Microsoft Azure](https://azure.microsoft.com/) like Google Cloud provides his own Text To Speech API.
-It is quite big and here are some of its main features with more than 75 voices over 45 languages.
+It is quite big and here are some of its main features with **more than 75 voices over 45 languages**.

 * Parameters for speed, pitch, volume, pronunciation, and additional pauses
 * Custom voice models for developers and enterprises